cobbler/cobblerclient/README.md

 - [Container Solutions](https://www.container-solutions.com/) (2015)
 - [Joe Topjian](https://github.com/jtopjian) (2017)

-Adapted by [hbokh](https://github.com/hbokh) (for [Devhouse Spindle](https://wearespindle.com/), 2020) to support Cobbler 3 XMLRPC API calls.
+Adapted by [hbokh](https://github.com/hbokh) (for [Devhouse Spindle](https://wearespindle.com/), 2020) to support Cobbler 3.x.

 ## Cobbler 3 support

 [Cobbler](https://github.com/cobbler/cobbler) (up to version 2.8.x) was written in Python2.
 However, Python2 is EOL since January 2020.\
-So, Cobbler 3 was adapted to use Python3 and lots of code changed.
+Cobbler 3 has been adapted to use Python3 and so lots of code changed.
 Sadly this also broke backward compatability with the original `cobblerclient`.
 Hence this fork.

 ### XMLRPC API changes